 Horseshoe is also home to Poe’s Nest.
 This is Baltimore’s first and only Ravens-themed bar.
 The lounge is open all day and night 365 days a year.
 Poe’s Nest is home to live entertainment.
 There are also plenty of TVs to watch sports.

 Beer drinkers have another option to watch the games.
 They can head over to B’More Beers for a large selection of local craft beers, plenty of flat-screen TVs and video poker.

 Horseshoe Baltimore features a variety of dining options for all budgets.
 Gordon Ramsay Steak is the only fine dining restaurant on site.
 Fu Noodle House and Baltimore Marketplace are affordable choices for all.
 The marketplace features a variety of quick-serve options from local restaurants.

 In 2013, the Maryland Lottery Commission approved Caesars Entertainment to operate a casino in downtown Baltimore.
 On August 26, 2014, the two-story Horseshoe Casino Baltimore opened its doors.
 The property currently has the second-largest casino floor in Maryland.

-The casino on Russell Street is located near multiple professional sports venues.
-M&T Bank Stadium, home of the Ravens, and Camden Yards, home of the Orioles are nearby.
+Located on Russell Street, the casino is situated near multiple professional sports venues.
+Both M&T Bank Stadium, home of the Ravens, and Camden Yards, home of the Orioles are nearby.
 Horseshoe Casino is also close to Baltimore’s Inner Harbor.

 Caesars Entertainment has a long history.
-The company that opened Horseshoe Baltimore is different from 2014.
+The company is different today than what it was back in 2014 when it opened Horseshoe Baltimore.
 Caesars merged with Eldorado Resorts in 2020.
-While the parent company has a new CEO and other executives it’s called Caesars and still owns and operates Horseshoe Casino Baltimore.
+While the parent company has a new CEO and other executives, it’s called Caesars and still owns and operates Horseshoe Baltimore Casino.